cetic/honeypot/State Ot Art.md

 * Non-network hardware interface: the honeypot interfaces with hardware interfaces other than networks (PLC, USB, etc.)
 * API : the honeypot communicates via a software API

 There are a multitude of possibilities for implementing honeypots in a wastewater treatment plant.
-If it is decided to add a honeypot at the network level (a server, a switch, etc.) in a real wastewater treatment plant, and only at this location, the honeypot only has a "Network interface" as a communication interface. , because it is via this interface that hackers will communicate with.
-If it is a PLC or a sensor using the RS232 protocol, etc. then the communication interface of the honeypot is a "Non-network hardware interface".
-Finally, suppose that the honeypot is an API that is used by a real logging server and that it is allowed to return fictitious information, then we are in the case of an "API" interface
+If it is decided to add a honeypot at the network level (a server, a switch, etc.) in a real wastewater treatment plant, and only at this location, the honeypot only has a **Network interface** as a communication interface. , because it is via this interface that hackers will communicate with.
+If it is a PLC or a sensor using the RS232 protocol, etc. then the communication interface of the honeypot is a **Non-network hardware interface**.
+Finally, suppose that the honeypot is an API that is used by a real logging server and that it is allowed to return fictitious information, then we are in the case of an **API** interface

 ### Multi-tier architecture
 Honeypot can behave in 2 different ways when it comes to its interaction [^7]:
 * Server: honeypot acts as a server and passively waits for client requests
 * Client: honeypot acts as a client and actively initiates requests to servers

-Let's take the example of a honeypot representing a machine capable of performing orchestration tasks.
-In the wastewater treatment plant, 2 possibilities exist, the first is the client honeypot connects to servers in order to retrieve its tasks for the day.
+Let's take the example of a honeypot representing a SCADA capable of performing orchestration tasks.
+In the wastewater treatment plant, 2 possibilities exist, the first is the **client** honeypot connects to servers in order to retrieve its tasks for the day.
 It will then execute a series of commands and retrieve information which will be analyzed in order to verify that none of these commands is illegal.
-The second is the reverse role, namely the honeypot server, which will provide tasks to its clients.
+The second is the reverse role, namely the honeypot **server**, which will provide tasks to its clients.
 It will also collect information that will be analyzed to verify that no client is trying to execute illegal commands and access unauthorized information.

-### Distribution (Appearance?)
+### Distribution
-The appearance of the honeypot is that it appears to be, or is, composed of a single system, or if it appears to be, or is composed of several independent systems:
-* Distributed : honeypot is or appears to be composed of multiple systems
-* Stand-Alone : honeypot is or appears to be a system, even if it is composed of several systems but appears to be only one

-* MESH : ->
-* Centralized :
+The honeypot distribution is the characteristic that determines the extent to which a honeypot is made up of components located on different systems.
+This is about the interdependence between these components, and the ability of a honeypot to be self-sufficient.
+* Distributed: The honeypot is made up of several interdependent systems connected with each other.
+Each component is linked with another and this link is necessary and indispensable.
+The
+* Stand-Alone: ​​the honeypot is a stand-alone system and is self-sufficient.
+All the components that constitute it can be connected with each other, but without it being

+To better understand this characteristic, let's take the example given.
+In the case of the implementation of a **distributed** honeypot, one can imagine that each of the components (SCADA, PLC, RIO, etc.) of the system shown in the diagram is a virtual machine, located on different systems and servers .
+The logging system is on a component external to the treatment plant, away from access that hackers could gain.
+Admittedly, the ability to imitate these components is directly linked to their interdependence, but in this case, a subsystem may fail, no longer allowing the functionality of this system to be met, but this will not prevent the honeypot from continue to operate even in a degraded state.

+For a **stant-alone** honeypot, certainly the treatment plant is also composed of different services, but the honeypot is self-sufficient and its system is directly made up of intrinsic components.
+Concretely, the wastewater treatment plant is a single autonomous system, which can be located on a single virtual machine and is not connected with other external components.
+The logging system is part of the honeypot and is not dependent on any other system.
+If the system fails, the entire operation of the honeypot becomes out of order.

+We can clearly observe a link with the characteristic of the resource level.

 ### Containment
 The containment strategy defines the ability of a honeypot to defend itself against attacks, other malicious activities spreading from it.
 A honeypot can use several of these strategies [^1]: